oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 The docker run command creates the container as well as starts the WebCenter Portal managed server.

-When the command is run for the first time and if `CONFIGURE_UCM_CONNECTION=true`, a default connection to Oracle WebCenter Content Server is created
+When the command is run for the first time and if `CONFIGURE_UCM_CONNECTION=true`, a default connection to Oracle WebCenter Content Server is created.

 #### B. Stopping Portal Container
 ```